 The first steps SEV needed to take was to obtain the necessary permissions to use water for power, as well as getting funding for the project.

 Four years and eight months after the birth of SEV, the company had enough funding to build and develop hydroelectric power in Vestmanna.
 The Fossá plant was part of the project.

 It proved difficult to get funding for the project.
-During the years many meetings were held between SEV, national authorities and authorities from the Kingdom of Denmark.
-One question needing to be solved in order to receive any public funding was the decision between developing Fossá in Vestmanna or by the lake Leynavatn.
+During the years many meetings were held between SEV, the national authorities and the authorities from the Kingdom of Denmark.
+One question that had to be solved in order to receive any public funding was the decision between developing Fossá in Vestmanna or by the lake Leynavatn.

-Work started when authorities were convinced about the project being better suited for Vestmanna.
+The work started when the authorities were convinced about the project being better suited for Vestmanna.
 The Project in Vestmanna cost some DKK 14 million.
-Faroe islanders and Danes had to provide one half each of the funding.
-The Faroese DKK 7 million share was funded by a DKK 2 million loan from the bank Sparikassin, DKK 1 million in securities, and DKK 3 million in Marshall money.
-The Prime Minister’s Department would get the DKK 7 million Danish share funded by a low interest loan from the state.
+Faroe Islanders and Danes had to provide one half each of the funding.
+The Faroese DKK seven million share was funded by a DKK two million loan from the bank Sparikassin, DKK one million in securities, and DKK three million in Marshall money.
+The Prime Minister’s Department would get the DKK seven million Danish share funded by a low interest loan from the state.
 One condition for receiving the state loan was to oblige the Faroese legislative authority to provide interest subsidies on loans taken in the Faroes.

 SEV signed contracts with building- and engineering companies, and preparations for the building of the Fossá plant got under way.
 The extension work in Vestmanna concerned the Fossá plant and building walls along the water in Fonsdali and in Lómundaroyrum.
 It was the biggest project ever to be undertaken in the Faroes.